PUP-MSC-Web-Development/FRONTEND-WORKSHOP/Exercises/JavaScript-Exercises/README.md

 ## 🎯 Overview

 Welcome to the JavaScript Exercises repository!
 This collection contains **basic** and **advanced** exercises designed to help you build a strong foundation in JavaScript.
-Whether you're just starting out with programming or looking for a refreser, these exercises will guide you through key concepts and real-world problem-solving techniques.
+Whether you're just starting out with programming or looking for a refresher, these exercises will guide you through key concepts and real-world problem-solving techniques.

 ## 📝 JavaScript Exercises